 And most importantly, you will get acquainted with the amazing world of Yakut geography and unique fossil animal finds from the Ice Age, including interesting paleontological and archaeological sites.

-- exerience in working with a geographic and contour map (desirable)
+Participation requirements: - exerience in working with a geographic and contour map (desirable) - exerience in making electronic presentations - good physical endurance (the project involves field work)

 Tutor